ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

 # PANCAN.INFO

 ## About
 The files in this directory are all the ones being used on pancan.info .
-Everything needed is contained here except for the script workflow_decider.pl which is in
+Everything needed is contained here except for the script workflow_decider.pl which is in:

     https://github.com/SeqWare/public-workflows/tree/feature/brian_workflow_2.5/decider-bwa-pancancer

 ## Sample Usage
+Preview of how workflow_decider.pl is used.
 Run the program without arguments to see the latest options.
 For example:

     $ perl decider-bwa-pancancer/workflow_decider.pl